remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

       - Maximum value : 0.99
     ```
     - So we see that the approximate normalization applied ((pixel -128)/128) still does a good job relatively over the X_train data  to reach a zero mean (82.68 --> -0.35).
 Not sure it really improves the equalization of the data variance, but at least we slide the dataset more towards a zero mean to help in future steps on gradient descent steps to minimize the loss function.
+    - Below is a visualization of the X_train pixel values before and after normalization, to make sure pixel values after normalization are withing [-1;+1] and more around mean Zero.

+![alt text][image3]

 - I did not take any further pre-processing steps as I wanted to see first the results with this normalization, and then come back if I needed more improvements in the classifier pipeline results.